wesbarnett/libxdrfile/README.md

 A pkg-config file is included for use in compiling other programs.
 You may need to set `PKG_CONFIG_PATH` to its location (by default `/usr/local/lib/pkgconfig`).

-## Testing

-To test the library capabilities, do:

-    $ make test